 Can the Clinic assist me in finding internships?

 The Clinic matches students with internships with our key clients.
-Students who apply for funding of a community project or participate in one of our sponsored capstone efforts receive priority consideration for internships.
+Students who apply for funding for a community project or participate in one of our sponsored capstone efforts receive priority consideration for internships.
 We are always working to help provide students with the experience needed to develop successful careers and make an impact in the sustainability space.

 Are there other ways I can enhance my U-M/SEAS curriculum with the Clinic?